 What food can someone who is wearing braces eat?

-Soft foods are recommended most for those who wear braces because they are gentler on the hardware.
-Here are some examples of food that you can eat while wearing braces:
+For people who wear braces, soft foods are typically best because they are gentler on the appliance.
+To name a few examples of foods that you can eat while wearing braces, here they are:

 - Soft fruits without pits (bananas, grapes, strawberries, etc.)